CivAIgentics/Jett/SETUP_COMPLETE.md

-# ✅ Jacky 3.0 - ANAM-Only Integration Complete!
+# ✅ Jett - ANAM-Only Integration Complete!

 ## What We Did

-Successfully upgraded your Jacky 2.0 application to **Jacky 3.0** with **ANAM-only integration**.
+Successfully upgraded your Jett application to **Jett** with **ANAM-only integration**.
 The application now uses ANAM AI exclusively for both conversational AI and avatar visualization.

 ## Key Changes